2025 NASCAR Xfinity Series Championship Race

 The 2025 NASCAR Xfinity Series Championship Race was the 33rd and final stock car race of the 2025 NASCAR Xfinity Series.
 The race was held on Saturday, November 1, 2025, at Phoenix Raceway in Avondale, Arizona, a 1 mi tri-oval track.
 The race took the scheduled 200 laps to complete.

 In an action-packed race that sparked controversy, Jesse Love, driving for Richard Childress Racing, would survive from early car struggles, and made the championship winning pass on Connor Zilisch with 24 laps to go, leading the remainder of the race to earn his third career NASCAR Xfinity Series win, and his second of the season, clinching his first career Xfinity Series championship.
 Zilisch fell back to third and finished second in the championship despite a dominating season.
 Justin Allgaier dominated the majority of the event, leading a race-high 83 laps but fell back on a late restart and was unable to recover, finishing fifth and ranking third in the championship.
 Carson Kvapil had a struggling day and finished 13th, ranking fourth in the championship.
 Aric Almirola, who finished in second, would clinch the 2025 owner's championship for the No. 19 car.

 This was the fifth and last consecutive championship race held at Phoenix as the event will move to Homestead–Miami Speedway for the first time since 2019.
-Phoenix will continue to serve as the championship race in future, but on a rotational deal.
+Phoenix will continue to serve as the championship race in the future, but on a rotational deal.

 This was the final race with Xfinity as the title sponsor.
 Starting in 2026, O'Reilly Auto Parts will serve as the new series sponsor.
 Xfinity and The CW also aired the final stage of the race commercial free.